What is Broadband speed?

 Broadband speed is how fast data can be downloaded and uploaded through your modem.
 Download speed is the rate at which data is transferred from the Internet to your computer.
 The upload speed is the rate that data is transferred from your computer to the Internet.

-For all providers other than Virgin, the entry-level broadband speed is 17Mb.
-The speed for fibre optic broadband is typically 38Mb (or 52Mb for more recent BT Infinity packages), and the top fibre speed is 76Mb.
-Virgin Media use their own network, so their customers typically get speeds of 20Mb (for older packages), 50Mb, 100Mb or 200Mb.
+For all providers other than Virgin, the entry-level broadband speed is around 10Mb.
+The speed for fibre optic broadband is typically 36Mb, and the top fibre speed is 66Mb.
+Virgin Media use their own network, so their customers typically get average peak time speeds of between 50Mb and 350Mb.

 How is Broadband speed measured?